kellydunn/mumble/README.md

 This monome app currently:

   - Allows you to play midi notes starting at "low C", or the midi note 24, with a range of 56 notes, ending a midi note 80.
-  - Allows you to record a bank of 8 other loops, and deactivate them at any time.  (this will probably be configurable in the future).
+  - Allows you to record a bank of 8 loops, and deactivate them at any time.  (this will probably be configurable in the future).
   - Allows you to specify monomes and midi devices that should should be targted in a configuration file.

 I've also had some success using my chronome to control midi devices!
 If it uses `libmonome`, this app might work with it! :D